CBZ-D-velop/Ansible-Playbook-Labocbz-Deploy-Redis/README.md

 * Playbook can install multiples Redis services and daemon
 * Playbook doesn't init the cluster, for now

+### 2023-11-11: Prepare and Boolean

+* Prepare host role is now called
+* You can install or not by define a boolean

 ## Authors

 * Lord Robin Crombez